jkbbinkowski/blackjack_monte_carlo/README.md

 ## OVERVIEW
 This is fully functional script, which is using monte carlo method for simulating output of blackjack game, with possibility of adjusting different game rules.<br>
-The output of simulations is being exported to csv file after each simulation, allowing for further statistical analysis.<br>
+The output of simulations is being exported to csv file (will be impleneted soon) after each simulation, allowing for further statistical analysis.<br>

 ## REQUIREMENTS
 - Python3